2024 Elections: Arizonans already declaring candidacies for House and Senate; here's what you should know

 "I am running for Congress because I have seen the difference a single person can make within government to improve people’s lives.
 Serving in Congress is an opportunity to make an even greater positive impact on issues affecting Arizona," Dr. Shah wrote, in the statement.

-Marlene Galan Woods
+Marlene Galen Woods

-"I’m concerned that our country is in a real tough spot right now, where this fork in the road can go any way, and I want to go and help fix it," Galán Woods said.
+"I’m concerned that our country is in a real tough spot right now, where this fork in the road can go any way, and I want to go and help fix it," Galen Woods said.

 Kurt Kromer